 - Investing in a taxable brokerage account

 Nicole and I have had a lot of trial and error to get where we are today.
-The knowledge that we’ve gained from that trial and error is priceless.
+The knowledge that we’ve gained from that trial and error has been priceless.

 In the end, the plan to pay off our mortgage has worked out very well for our young family.
-Being mortgage free at 35 will be a family tree changing moment for us.
+Being mortgage-free at 35 was a family tree changing moment for us.

 I hope you find a path that works well for your family too.

 CLICK “PLAY” AT THE TOP OF THE POST TO LISTEN TO THIS INTERVIEW OR LISTEN ON: